Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Existence and Uniqueness

 \subsection{Uniqueness}

 In many models, \coherent{} flows are not unique: For example, neither dynamic Nash equilibria nor instantaneous dynamic equilibria (see \Cref{sec:deterministic-dpe}) are unique in general{} as the simple example of two parallel edges with the same flow-independent travel times shows.
-However, for the linear-edge delay model and a class of prescriptive and causal routing operators, \textcite[Theorem~3.4]{Bayen2019} state\footnote{While their proof is based on an incorrect lemma (see \Cref{sec:bayen-lemma}), we show here that the statement itself is correct and their idea to use the Banach Fixed-Point Theorem as underlying machinery is valid.} that if the routing operator fulfils a Lipschitz condition, the resulting flow is in fact unique.
+However, for the linear-edge delay model and a class of prescriptive (\Cref{def:prescriptive}) and causal routing operators, \textcite[Theorem~3.4]{Bayen2019} state\footnote{While their proof is based on an incorrect lemma (see \ifnoappendix\Cref{EXT:sec:bayen-lemma} in the supplementary material\else\Cref{sec:bayen-lemma}\fi), we show here that the statement itself is correct and their idea to use the Banach Fixed-Point Theorem as underlying machinery is valid.} that if the routing operator fulfils a Lipschitz condition, the resulting flow is in fact unique.
 We generalize this uniqueness result to abstract physical models and a more general class of prescriptive and causal routing operators.
 Similar to the last subsection, we use an extension-based approach.

+Similar as for the extension-based \emph{existence} result in \Cref{lem:existence-using-ext-prop}, we here define the \emph{unique} extension property, which states that coherent extensions of a coherent flow with finite horizon are unique on some positive (but arbitrarily small) extension interval.

-We begin by defining the \uniqueExtProp{} that we aim to show. \begin{definition} A pair of an edge-loading operator $\EdgeLoading$ and a routing operator $\ROp$ fulfils the \emph{\uniqueExtProp}, if for any two flows $f$ and $g$ that coincide until some time $\horizon$ and that are coherent until some later time $\horizon' > \horizon$, there exists an $\alpha>0$ such that $f$ and $g$ coincide until time $\horizon + \alpha$. \end{definition}
+\begin{definition} A pair of an edge loading operator $\EdgeLoading$ and a routing operator $\ROp$ fulfils the \emph{\uniqueExtProp}, if for any two flows $f$ and $g$ that coincide until some time $\horizon$ and that are coherent until some later time $\horizon' > \horizon$, there exists an $\alpha>0$ such that $f$ and $g$ coincide until time $\horizon + \alpha$. \end{definition}

+Compared to the \extProp{} (\Cref{def:ext-prop}), the \uniqueExtProp{} guarantees uniqueness of coherent extensions as opposed to existence of coherent extensions.
+An elementary proof shows that this property already implies uniqueness of coherent flows until $\horizon$, for any $\horizon\in\IRnnInf$: